Geralddtan/v4/content/featured/NTU iNTUition/index.md

   - ExpressJS
   - Flask
   - Python
-  - OpenCV East CNN
 showInProjects: true
 ---

+1st Runner Up for NTU iNTUition v7.0 Hackathon, one of the largest student run hackathons.
-Developed an automated cheat sheet builder webpage with React, ExpressJS and Flask - utilising OpenCV East CNN model for text font size detection and a custom 2D packing algorithm for optimal packing as final output
+Developed an automated cheat sheet builder webpage which takes in images and outputs a perfectly formatted document with the images packed neatly.